There is a version of AI fatigue that nobody writes about.

 - Is the AI model trained on data that will be retained or used elsewhere?

-- Does using this tool create a new compliance obligation?
+- Does using this tool create a new compliance obligation that our team is equipped to handle?

 This is not paranoia.
 In 2023, multiple health systems restricted or banned the use of consumer AI tools after discovering that employees were inputting PHI into ChatGPT.
 The restrictions were real and justified.
 But they created an environment where the engineers building healthcare AI tools are, paradoxically, the most restricted from using AI to build them.